Com-Lum/MMM-RMV/README.md

 * If no connection is available the module disappears after a few seconds<p>
 * If there is an error during data retrieving process it will be shown in the console<p>
 * if the train is not on time the line will be displayed in red (can be configured)<p>
+* Switch-Option: All departures of the station OR only departures according to the configured "fDestination"'s

 ## Configuration

+<b>Important: "fDestination" does not mean the arrival station which you are interested in!</b>
+<b>It has to be the final destination of the transport line!</b>

 1. minimum configuration within `config.js`:

   ...